This line is one of the many "side effects" of Facebook's Learning Phase.

 - Is Your Targeting Relevant Enough?

-Let's say you're selling dresses and used to target age 25-40 (women), but you accidentally set your new targeting as age 25-40 (men), the message will popup on the right bar.
+Let's say you're selling dresses and used to target ages 25-40 (women), but you accidentally set your new targeting as age 25-40 (men), and the message will pop up on the right bar.
 Use this as a warning from Facebook that you could be targeting an audience pool that's unlikely to buy your product.
 Simply switch your targeting back to what you used to target, and you're good to go.
-If needed, make use of Lookalike Audience (LLA) to increase the success rate in your audience A/B testing.
+If needed, make use of a Lookalike Audience (LLA) to increase the success rate in your audience A/B testing.

 - Are You Setting Way Too Low Bid For Your Bid Strategy?

 If you're using "Lowest Cost / Highest Value" without a bid cap, you're not likely to see this error message.
-However if you're running on "Bid Cap", "Cost Cap" or "Minimum ROAS", this could be a signal that your bid isn't high enough to show impression as compared to your competitors auctioning for the same group of audience, which results in almost no spend and no purchase / lead.
-The best way to solve this is by looking back into your ad account's lifetime Cost Per Purchase / Cost Per Lead (CPL), use that as a benchmark to set your minimum bid and you should start getting both impression and purchase / lead.
+However, if you're running on "Bid Cap", "Cost Cap" or "Minimum ROAS", this could be a signal that your bid isn't high enough to show an impression as compared to your competitors auctioning for the same group of audience, which results in almost no spend and no purchase / lead.
+The best way to solve this is by looking back into your ad account's lifetime Cost Per Purchase / Cost Per Lead (CPL), using that as a benchmark to set your minimum bid and you should start getting both impressions and purchase or lead.

 - Is Your New Creative Too Farfetched?